facil-io/cstl/fio-stl.md

 A hash map without a `key` is known as a Set or a Bag.
 It uses only a `hash` (often calculated using `value`) to identify the `value` in the Set, sometimes requiring a `value` equality test as well.
 This approach often promises a collection of unique values (no duplicate values).

-Some map implementations support a FIFO limited storage, which could be used for naive limited-space caching (though caching solutions may require a more complex data-storage).
+Some map implementations support a FIFO limited storage, which could be used for naive limited-space caching (though caching solutions may require a more complex data-storage that's slower).

-### Map Performance
+### Ordered Maps, Unordered Maps, Indexing and Performance

-Memory overhead depends on the settings used to create the Map.
-By default, the overhead will be 24 bytes for the Map container (on 64bit machines) + 12 bytes per object (hash + index).

-For example, assuming a hash map (not a set) with 8 byte keys and 8 byte values, that would add up to 28 bytes per object (`28 * map_capa(map) + 24`).

-Seeking time is usually a fast O(1), although partial or full `hash` collisions may increase the cost of the operation.

-Adding, editing and removing items is also a very fast O(1), especially if enough memory was previously reserved.
-However, memory allocation and copying will slow performance, especially when the map need to grow or requires de-fragmentation.

-Iteration enjoys memory locality at the expense of an expected cache miss per seeking operation.
-Maps are implemented using an array and an index map.
-When the index map is large, a cache miss will occur when reading data from the array.
+The facil.io library offers both ordered and unordered maps.
+Unordered maps are often faster and use less memory.
+If iteration is performed, ordered maps might be better.

+Indexing the map allows LRU (least recently used) eviction, but comes at a performance cost in both memory (due to the extra data per object) and speed (due to out of order memory access and increased cache misses).

+Ordered maps are constructed using an ordered Array + an index map that uses 4 or 8 bytes per array index.

+Unordered maps are constructed using an unordered Array + an index map that uses 1 byte per array index.

+Indexing is performed using a linked list that uses 4 or 8 byte index values instead of pointers.

+In addition, each value stores a copy of the hash data, so hash data doesn't need to be recomputed.

-This map implementation has protection features against too many full collisions or non-random hashes.
+The map implementations have protection features against too many full collisions or non-random hashes.
 When the map detects a possible "attack", it will start overwriting existing data instead of trying to resolve collisions.
 This can be adjusted using the `FIO_MAP_MAX_FULL_COLLISIONS` macro.

 ### Map Overview

-To create a map, define `FIO_MAP_NAME`.
+To create a map, define `FIO_MAP_NAME` or `FIO_UMAP_NAME` (unordered).

 To create a hash map (rather then a set), also define `FIO_MAP_KEY` (containing the key's type).

+To create an unordered map either use `FIO_UMAP_NAME` or define `FIO_MAP_ORDERED`.

 Other helpful macros to define might include:

 - `FIO_MAP_TYPE`, which defaults to `void *`
 - `FIO_MAP_TYPE_INVALID`, which defaults to `((FIO_MAP_TYPE){0})`